maribuon/migfinder/README.md

 * **dist_threshold** max distance allowed to consider two adjacent *attC* sites part of the same integron \[default: 4000\]
 * **d_CDS_attC**  max distance allowed between ORF and *attC* site in the same gene cassette.
 Used to validate the first *attC* site in the array \[default: 500\]

+### Example data
+Use the file mgm4570162.3.050.1.fasta.zip provided in the package to test your installation.

 ### Output
 The output is organised in: